And to the lakes I went, to lose my mind and find my soul.

 -'Martyn, fancy three days of sleeping rough and trekking across the Lakes in treacherous conditions?'
 I text.

 -'Say no more, I'm game.
 See you in Penrith' he responds.

-Packing list: I'm the type who likes to pack a little extra during my winter adventures.
-Apart from the obvious, my list for the weekend includes a foam mat, a handsaw, a small hot water bottle, my best four-season tent, a KK and freshly chopped wood.
-Food, headlights and spare batteries.
-The RAB sleeping bag and the We Drifters anti-insect sleepwear.
+I'm the type who likes to pack a little extra during my winter adventures.
+Apart from the obvious, my list for the weekend includes a foam mat, a handsaw, a small hot water bottle, a four-season tent, a Kelly-Kettle, freshly chopped wood, food, headlights and spare batteries, a RAB sleeping bag and the We Drifters anti-insect sleepwear.

 Packing and unpacking is boring but in torrential weather, it's much more fun.
-The cheap plastic waterproof snaps within seconds, half of it covering my face, blocking any visibility and the other half trapped around my knees.
+The cheap plastic waterproof snaps within seconds, half of it covers my face, blocking any visibility and the other half trapped around my knees.
 At that moment, my tent flies off my hands and begins to roll down the hills.
 I try to run towards it blind-folded with the top tent layer wrapped around my foot.
-What a laugh we have; because growing up does not mean we should lose our fun gene.
+What a laugh we have, because growing up doesn't mean we should lose our fun gene.